Bam Margera: Other projects

-Margera has been animated as a character in the Tony Hawk's video game franchise, specifically Tony Hawk's Pro Skater 3, Tony Hawk's Pro Skater 4, Tony Hawk's Underground, Tony Hawk's Underground 2, Tony Hawk's American Wasteland, Tony Hawk's Project 8 and Tony Hawk's Proving Ground.
+Margera has been animated as a character in the Tony Hawk's video game franchise, specifically Tony Hawk's Pro Skater 3, Tony Hawk's Pro Skater 4, Tony Hawk's Underground, Tony Hawk's Underground 2, Tony Hawk's American Wasteland, Tony Hawk's Project 8, Tony Hawk's Proving Ground, and Tony Hawk's Pro Skater 3 + 4.
 He also voiced a character in the video game Scarface: The World Is Yours.
 He made cameo appearances in the movies Grind and Destroying America.

 In late September 2008, Margera opened a bar/theater called "The Note", in his hometown of West Chester, Pennsylvania.
 Serious restrictions from West Chester Borough Council caused a multitude of issues for Margera and the bar, and The Note closed its doors in January 2014.

 In late 2009, Margera released a book containing private writings and pictures titled Serious as Dog Dirt.

 In 2020, Margera started appearing in YouTube videos including a viral water balloon fight video with model Jeb Carty.

 Personal life

 Relationships

 Margera was engaged to Jenn Rivell, who played a prominent part in several of his projects.
 The couple appeared to be cohabiting in various episodes of Viva La Bam.
 Their seven-year relationship ended in 2005.
 In November 2006, Margera filed for "protection from abuse" from Rivell after she allegedly broke into his house.

 In 2006, Margera became engaged to childhood friend Melissa "Missy" Rothstein.
-The events leading up to their wedding (with about 350 friends and family in attendance) on February 3, 2007, in downtown Philadelphia, were chronicled on the MTV series Bam's Unholy Union.
+The events leading up to their wedding (with about 350 friends and family in attendance) on February 3, 2007, in downtown Philadelphia, Pennsylvania, were chronicled on the MTV series Bam's Unholy Union.
 The couple's honeymoon was in Dubai.
 In 2008, during an appearance on LA Ink, Margera told Kat Von D about $13,000 in damage that occurred during his wedding celebration, explaining, "I was kind of ready for it, though.
 I was like, 'I'm inviting the Jackass crew.
 If something doesn't get broken then that's not right.'"